-Land Use C ompatibility Guideline Niagara An EASR is an online self-registration process for subject facilities instead of seeking a ministry approval through an application and review process.
+Land Use Co empatibility Guideline Niagara Region Review Comments Land OSE GO An EASR is an online self-registration process for subject facilities instead of seeking a ministry approval through an application and review process.
 If a facility is required to register under the Air Emissions EASR, the proponent of that facility is required to have reports prepared that assess air, noise, fugitive dust and odour emissions prior to registration.
 Major facilities are encouraged to provide reports and information when it will be used for such purposes as developing land use compatibility studies for proposed development.
 Additionally, some summary information (i.e. Summary Table from Emissions Summary and Dispersion Modelling Report and the Acoustic Summary Table from the Noise Report) is available from the Ministry website through the Access Environment portal tools function.
-PART B: Assessing Land Use Compatibility 2 Tools to Assess Land Use Compatibility 2.1 Area of Influence (AOI) and Minimum Seperation Distance (MDS) anticipated local impact (Table 2).
+Magara Region Review Comments PART B: Assessing Land Use Compatibility 2 Tools to Assess Land Use Compatibility 2.1 Area of Influence (AOI) and Minimum Seperation Distance (MDS) AOIs and MSDs specific to certain sectors or types of major facilities have been provided in this Guideline (Table 1).
+AOIs and MSDs have also been assigned to major facility class based on their anticipated local impact (Table 2).
 Where available, the facility-specific AOI/MSD in Table 1 shall be used.
 Where there is no facility-specific AOI/MSD in Table 1, or if planning authorities are determining an AOI for an area which may include a variety of facilities, Table 2 and Table 3 can be used to determine the appropriate Class-related AOI.
 See Figure 2 below for a visual representation of these areas, and Section 2.1.1, Section 2.1.2, and Section 2.1.3.
-AQI; distance within which adverse effects on surrounding sensitive land uses have a moderate likelihood of occurring.
+AQI: distance within which adverse effects on surrounding sensitive land uses have a moderate likelihood of occurring.
 Compatibility studies are required for proposed major facilities and sensitive land uses.
 See 2.1.1 for more information.
 MSD: distance within which adverse effects on surrounding sensitive land uses are very likely to occur.
 Proposals should not result in a sensitive land use being located in the MSD.
 See 2.1.3 for more information.
-Label bold black line as property li a Region Review Comments line?
+Label bold black line as property line?